Bryan Reynolds Preview, Player Props: Pirates vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals' 4.62 team ERA ranks 23rd across all league pitching staffs.
+- The eight strikeouts per nine innings put together by the Cardinals pitching staff ranks 28th in MLB.

-- Cardinals pitchers combine to allow 127 home runs (one per game), the fewest in baseball.
+- The Cardinals have a 4.64 team ERA that ranks 23rd among all league pitching staffs.

-- Wainwright (3-8) gets the starting nod for the Cardinals in his 17th start of the season.
-He's put together an 8.42 ERA in 72 2/3 innings pitched, with 41 strikeouts.
+- Cardinals pitchers combine to allow the fewest home runs in baseball (128 total, one per game).

-- His most recent time out was on Thursday against the New York Mets, when the right-hander went six innings, surrendering three earned runs while allowing four hits.
+- Thompson (2-5) pitches for the Cardinals to make his third start of the season.

-- In 16 games this season, the 41-year-old has put up an 8.42 ERA and 5.1 strikeouts per nine innings, while giving up a batting average of .362 to his opponents.
+- In his last appearance on Saturday, the lefty threw five innings against the New York Mets, giving up two earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.